seon9cho/seon9cho/Projects.md

     </tr>
     <tr>
       <td><a href="https://github.com/seon9cho/ActiveListener">Active Listener</a></td>
-      <td>Introduces the QRQ framework, where a voice assistant improves accuracy by asking clarifying questions before responding to user queries.
-Using the Information Acquisition (IA) Transformer Model, the system learns unsupervised, requiring only user queries to generate clarifications dynamically.
+      <td>A voice assistant that improves accuracy by asking clarifying questions before responding to user queries.
+The system learns unsupervised, requiring only user queries to generate clarifications dynamically.
 This approach reduces errors and ambiguity, enhancing user interactions without relying on predefined intent-response pairs.</td>
     </tr>
     <tr>
       <td><a href="https://github.com/seon9cho/DeepfakeDetection">Deepfake Detection</a></td>
-      <td>The goal of this work is to reliably distinguish deepfaked videos (and audio) from untampered videos (and audio).
-To improve coverage and accuracy, multiple approaches to deepfake detection are used (such as image classification of video frames and analyzing lip sync between audio and video).
-We found the most effective models were convolutional networks and LSTM's.</td>
+      <td>The goal of this work is to reliably distinguish deepfaked videos from untampered videos.
+To improve coverage and accuracy, multiple approaches to deepfake detection are used&mdash;such as image classification of video frames and analyzing lip sync between audio and video).</td>
     </tr>
     <tr>
       <td><a href="#">Semi-supervised Translation</a></td>